sincerelyyyash/resume-ai/README.md

 - **One-Click Download**: Download updated resumes after customization for immediate use.
 - **Job Description Management**: Save and manage multiple job descriptions with their corresponding resumes.
 - **AI-Powered Analysis**: Get detailed analysis of your resume's match with job requirements.
+- **ATS-Optimized Resumes**: Ensure your resumes are formatted to easily pass through Applicant Tracking Systems.
+- **Smart Resume Insights**: Receive actionable AI suggestions to refine and strengthen your resume.
+- **Saved Job Descriptions**: View and manage all your saved job descriptions in one place with easy access to their corresponding resumes.
+- **Resume History**: Track and access all versions of your resumes generated for different job applications.
+- **Comprehensive Profile Management**:
+  - Projects with technologies and achievements
+  - Work experience with detailed descriptions
+  - Education history with degrees and fields
+  - Skills categorized by type and proficiency
+  - Certifications with issue dates and credentials
+- **Real-time Form Validation**: Immediate feedback on required fields and data format.
+- **Secure Authentication**: Protected routes and API endpoints with NextAuth.js.

 ## **Tech Stack**
 ### **Frontend**